abrarahmad1510/K8s-Lens/README.md

-# K8s Lens - AI-Powered Kubernetes Troubleshooting & Automation
+# Open Source Contribution - Container Orchestration (K8s Lens)

 ## Table of Contents
 1. [About](#about)